1-day Cape Town Pelagic Trip

 - Most important is a waterproof layer of clothing.
 There is often wind out at sea, and it blowing off the swells creates some spray.
 It is very easy to get wet on board, especially while heading out to the trawling grounds and returning back to port.

 - Applying sun lotion or anti-sunburn cream is recommended, no matter the conditions.
-It is very easy to get badly burnt out at sea, whether it be a sunny or cloudy day.
-Sunglasses are also vital.
+It is very easy to get badly burned out at sea, whether it be a sunny or cloudy day.

 - Binoculars and cameras are recommended (as in any birding excursion), but again please note that they can very easily get wet and could get damaged as a result.
 A covering over your camera is advised.